-All statistical authorities present the statistics for which they are responsible on their websites.
-Most of the authorities have a page on their websites called "Statistics" or similar, and 13 authorities (excluding Statistics Sweden) have a link to the statistics web page on the home page of their websites.
+All of the statistical authorities provide the statistics for which they are responsible on their websites.
+Most of the authorities have a page on their websites called "Statistics" or similar, and in 2006 there were 15 authorities (excluding Statistics Sweden) that had a link to the statistics web page on the home page of their websites.
+In 2005 the corresponding number of authorities with a link was 13.
+This link makes it easy for users to find statistics quickly on the websites of statistical authorities.

 Since 2004, a new special portal for regional statistics was created on Statistics Sweden's website to improve access to regional statistics.
 The aim of this special portal is to give a complete picture of regional statistics, regardless of which authority is responsible for the statistics.
+By the end of 2006 a complete link portal was made for IT statistics available on Statistics Sweden's website.

-In 2005, 12 authorities, including Statistics Sweden, published their statistics in the Statistical Reports series entitled Official Statistics of Sweden.
-The corresponding number in 2004 was 13.
+In 2006, 12 authorities, including Statistics Sweden, published their statistics in the Statistical Reports series entitled Official Statistics of Sweden.
+This is the same number as in 2005.
 On Statistics Sweden's website, each statistical product of the official statistics is presented on a "product web page" and users can choose to search for statistics by subject area and statistical area, by publishing form, or via special web pages.

-Nearly all statistical products for which Statistics Sweden is responsible for, and statistical products from 14 other authorities are available in Sweden's Statistical Databases (SSD).
-Today about 50 per cent of the statistical products in the official statistics are available in SSD.
-In addition to SSD, there are databases at a number of authorities, including the National Council for Crime Prevention, the National Board of Health and Welfare, the Swedish National Agency for Education, the Swedish Institute for Transport and Communications Analysis and the Swedish National Agency for Higher Education.
+Nearly all statistical products for which Statistics Sweden is responsible for, and statistical products from 14 other authorities are available in the Statistical Database.
+Today about 45 percent of the statistical products in the official statistics are available in the Statistical Database.
+In addition to the Statistical Database (Sweden's Statistical Database on Statistics Sweden's website) there are databases at National Council for Crime Prevention, National Board of Health and Welfare, National Agency for Education, Swedish Institute for Transport and Communications Analysis and Swedish National Agency for Higher Education.

-In 2005 Statistics Sweden launched MONA, a system which provides and processes microdata securely via the Internet.
-The scientific community is the main user-group.
-In this connection, activities have also been carried out regarding the structure of the data storage that can be delivered within the frame of MONA, and standardising of variables, populations and object types.
-The Swedish Research Council has expressed great interest in the system and may be able to finance parts of the activities that directly originate in the scientific community.
+Statistics Sweden's system to provide microdata "MONA" has been developed during the year and today there are some 150 active users.
+The scientific community is the main user-group, but users are also found among authorities.
+Within its frame for investments in research based on microdata, the Swedish Research Council has assigned Statistics Sweden to provide and structure the parts of Statistics Sweden's data storage to suit the needs of researchers.
 Statistics Sweden has begun to work actively with other authorities responsible for registers, the National Board of Health and Welfare in particular, to increase cooperation for overall register information for the official statistics of Sweden.